MatMasIt/notesArchive/latest/Inglese/2021/giugno/venerdì_04/09_08_00/appunti.md

 ---

-The most representative authors from the Victorian period were Dickens, Stevenson and Oscar Wilde, despite theirliterary goals being completely different.
+The most representative authors from the Victorian period were Dickens, Stevenson and Oscar Wilde, despite their literary goals being completely different.
 Dickens wanted to criticize the tragic consequences of the utilitaristic philosopy and the fake philantropic ideas of the Workhouses.
 There were
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjIzNjY4NDYsLTQ1NjE2Mzc0OCwtOD
+eyJoaXN0b3J5IjpbLTE4ODM5OTAwMiwtMTMyMjM2Njg0NiwtND
-Y4NDkzOTJdfQ==
+U2MTYzNzQ4LC04Njg0OTM5Ml19
 -->